-Under the Assets-Over Form, Regency will be deemed to contribute all of its assets to ETP in exchange for ETP units and the assumption of Regency's liabilities.
+Under the Assets-Over Form, Regency will be deemed to contribute all of its assets to ETP in exchange for ETP units, the assumption of Regency's liabilities.
 In general, the deemed contribution of assets from Regency to ETP in exchange for ETP units will not result in the recognition of gain or loss by Regency.
-Under Section 707 of the Code and the Treasury Regulations thereunder, a transfer of property by a partner to a partnership, coupled with a related transfer of money or other consideration (other than a partnership interest) by the partnership to such partner (including the partnership's assumption of, or taking of property subject to, certain liabilities), may be characterized, in part, as a "disguised sale" of property, rather than as a non-taxable contribution of the property to the partnership.
-If the merger were characterized, in part, as a "disguised sale" of property by Regency, such disguised sale could result in substantial additional amounts of taxable gain being allocated to the Regency unitholders.
+Under Section 707 of the Code and the Treasury Regulations thereunder, a transfer of property by a partner to a partnership, coupled with a related transfer of money or other consideration (other than a partnership interest) by the partnership to such partner (including the partnership's assumption of, or taking of property subject to, certain liabilities), may be characterized, in part, as a "disguised sale" of property by Regency, such disguised sale could result in substantial additional amounts of taxable gain being allocated to the Regency unitholders.
 ETP and Regency believe that all of the liabilities of Regency that are deemed assumed by ETP in the merger qualify for one or more exceptions to the "disguised sale" rules and intend to take the position that neither ETP nor Regency will recognize any income or gain as a result of the "disguised sale" rules.